JoyeBright/SA-TSP/README.md

 ### Acknowledgments

-* This Course has been offered at Univerity of Guilan by Computer Engineering faculty, Dr. Mojtaba Shakeri
+* This Course has been offered at Univerity of Guilan by Computer Engineering faculty *